-Today I am going to show you how to create art with these watercolor botanical free printables.
-These botanical free downloadable art prints are a timeless way to decorate your home, and with this easy project, you will add style and character to your space in no time.
+Today I am going to show you how to create art with these free watercolor botanical prints.
+These watercolor botanical prints are a timeless way to decorate your home, and with this easy project, you will add style and character to your space in no time.

-There is something peaceful about plants which makes these free downloadable art prints so unique.
+I love watercolor paintings and botanical studies.
+There is something peaceful about plants which makes these free watercolor botanical prints so unique.

-With three sets of botanical prints, you can use them on a wall gallery like our gallery round-up we featured last year, free-standing on a bookcase like these bookcase makeover ideas, or just a single framed piece of art on the wall.
+With three sets of free watercolor illustration prints, you can use them on a botanical pattern wall gallery like our gallery round-up we featured last year, free-standing on a bookcase like these bookcase makeover ideas, or just a free image for a single framed piece of art on the wall.
+It's a budget-friendly way to bring color into your home with gorgeous free printables.

-But I plan to use them on my back porch so this DIY will show you how to frame these beauties and hang them on your porch.
+But I plan to use them on my back porch so this DIY will show you an easy way to frame these beautiful watercolor illustrations and hang them on your porch.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

-To begin your project, you will need to print the free printable wall art on cardstock.
+To begin your project, you will need to print the free watercolor botanical prints on cardstock.

-To download the free printable artwork to frame simple subscribe to my email, and you will receive access to the free printable library.
-Not only will you have access to these botanical prints but you will find many more printables to decorate your home.
+To download the free watercolor botanical prints to frame simply subscribe to my email, and you will receive access to the free printable library.
+Not only will you have access to these free botanical prints but you will find many more printables that are free to download to decorate your home from my digital archive.
+I love the watercolor style of these botanical images with beautiful green leaves on a simple white background.
+They remind me of vintage illustrations.

 - Unfinished frame